Jumping Worms in Minnesota

 Currently, the only approved way to kill these worms is heat.
 The cocoons die at 104 degrees, and the worms die at 130 degrees.
 But there’s hope that soon we’ll have another treatment option.
 Research is currently underway by the University of MN and the University of WI to test additional treatments.

-“Arrive clean, leave clean; always clean soil and debris from vehicles, equipment, tools, and personal gear (footwear, gloves, clothing) before moving from one location to another”
+Using the current MNLA BMPs as a guide, Sargent’s has also instituted it’s own internal ‘Soil Free’ Landscape Policy.
+This policy states “Arrive clean, leave clean; always clean soil and debris from vehicles, equipment, tools, and personal gear (footwear, gloves, clothing) before moving from one location to another.”

 - All vehicles and equipment that leave paved surfaces are scraped clean of soil and power washed upon return to the nursery